-In light of the new budget proposal and ensuing changes, this option has become much more attractive for its simplicity.
+In light of the ensuing changes, this option has become much more attractive for its simplicity.

 Compared to real estate, making a direct contribution of capital will save you time spent looking for properties, frustration filing paperwork and getting your desired property approved, and extra money spent on real estate transaction fees and taxes.

 You can make any of the following investments to qualify for a Golden Visa:

 - A capital transfer with a value equal to or above 1.000.000€ ($1,139,000).